-Growing Autism Services company is seeking a talented BCBA, or LMFT, or Psy D., or LCSW to join our stellar team based in Alameda.
+Growing Autism Services company is seeking a talented BCBA, or LMFT, or LPCC, or Psy D., or LCSW to join our stellar team based in the East Bay.

 Make a difference in a child’s life by using our family-centered approach to caring for children with autism spectrum disorders.
 CSD provides evidenced-based mental health services by observing a child in their home and other natural settings.
 Join our team and contribute to a program that provides a healthy and rewarding life to children with autism.

 Great Salary and a possible $3,000 sign on bonus.

 Great Benefits including Medical, Dental, Vision as well as 4 weeks Paid Time Off, a fantastic 401k and the opportunity to grow with the company.

 Guides and supervises the provision of evidence-based mental health services and programs for children with autism spectrum disorders and/or similar developmental disabilities in response to physician recommendations in home, school and/or other natural settings.
 Provides training and leadership to a team of program supervisors.

 Essential Job Functions:

 - Provides support to program supervisors by leading meetings; developing, coordinating, and providing clinical development trainings.